dianderson/avro-kafka-producer/README.md

-## Kafka message producer with avro serializer for load test
+# avro-kafka-producer
-## avro-kafka-producer
+## _Kafka message producer with avro serializer for load test_

 ## To run in terminal ##
 #### In the project directory ####